-This event is open to everyone to enter, but for the younger age groups we are looking for teachers who would be willing to lend a hand.
+This event is open to everyone to enter and you don’t even have to be from Portsmouth to get involved.
+For the younger age groups we are looking for teachers who would be willing to lend a hand.
 This will involve going through some entries and maybe they would like to invite their school or class to get involved, maybe as part of a class project perhaps.

 If you or your are interested in getting involved with helping judge the winner you can drop me can email to email@example.com.
 Submissions should be sent to the same email address, please don’t forget to include your contact details and what category this is applicable to.